w3c/wai-intro-wcag/content/index.md

 -   Web accessibility evaluation tool developers
 -   Others who want or need a standard for web accessibility, including for mobile accessibility

-Related resources are intended to meet the needs of many different people, including policy makers, managers, researchers, and others.
+To meet the needs of others &mdash; including policy makers, managers, and researchers &mdash; there are many different [[WAI Resources]](/resources/).

-WCAG is a technical standard, not an introduction to accessibility.
-For introductory material, see [“Where should I start?” in the FAQ](/standards-guidelines/wcag/faq/#start).

 ## What is in the WCAG 2 Documents {#whatis2}

-**[WCAG 2.0](https://www.w3.org/TR/WCAG20/)** and **[WCAG 2.1](https://www.w3.org/TR/WCAG21/)** are stable, referenceable technical standards.
-They have 12-13 guidelines that are organized under [4 principles: perceivable, operable, understandable, and robust](https://www.w3.org/WAI/WCAG21/Understanding/intro#understanding-the-four-principles-of-accessibility).
-For each guideline, there are testable *success criteria*, which are at [three levels: A, AA, and AAA](https://www.w3.org/WAI/WCAG21/Understanding/conformance#levels).
+The WCAG standards have 12-13 guidelines.
+The guidelines are organized under [4 principles: perceivable, operable, understandable, and robust](https://www.w3.org/WAI/WCAG21/Understanding/intro#understanding-the-four-principles-of-accessibility).

+For each guideline, there are testable *success criteria*.
+The success criteria are at [three levels: A, AA, and AAA](https://www.w3.org/WAI/WCAG21/Understanding/conformance#levels).

+The success criteria are what determine "conformance" to WCAG.
+That is, in order to meet WCAG, the content needs to meet the success criteria.

 For a short summary of the WCAG 2 guidelines, see **[[WCAG 2 at a Glance]](/standards-guidelines/wcag/glance/)**.

-To learn about web accessibility principles and guidelines, see **[[Accessibility Principles]](/fundamentals/accessibility-principles/)**.
+### Supporting material and supplemental guidance {#supplement}

+Along with the standard, is supporting material and supplemental guidance:
+* Quick Reference / How to Meet WCAG 2 / Checklist
+* Understanding WCAG 2
+* Techniques for WCAG 2
+* Test Rules for WCAG 2
-The WCAG 2 supporting technical materials include:
+* Supplemental Guidance for WCAG 2

--   [**How to Meet WCAG 2**: A customizable quick reference to Web Content Accessibility Guidelines 2 requirements (success criteria) and techniques](http://www.w3.org/WAI/WCAG21/quickref/) is essentially the [WCAG 2 checklist](http://www.w3.org/WAI/WCAG21/quickref/).
-Most people use this quick references as the main resource for working with WCAG.
--   **Techniques for WCAG 2** ([2.1 Techniques](https://www.w3.org/WAI/WCAG21/Techniques/), [2.0 Techniques](https://www.w3.org/TR/WCAG20-TECHS/)) gives you specific details on how to develop accessible web content, such as HTML code examples.
-The techniques are "informative", that is, you do not have to use them.
-The basis for determining conformance to WCAG 2 is the *success criteria* from the WCAG 2 standard, not the techniques.
-Read more in [Techniques in the FAQ](/standards-guidelines/wcag/faq/#techs).
--  **Understanding WCAG 2** ([2.1 Understanding](https://www.w3.org/WAI/WCAG21/Understanding/), [2.0 Understanding](https://www.w3.org/TR/UNDERSTANDING-WCAG20/)) has additional guidance on learning and implementing WCAG 2 for people who want to understand the guidelines and success criteria more thoroughly.

-For more details on how these documents are related and how they are linked, see **[[The WCAG 2 Documents]](/standards-guidelines/wcag/docs/)**.
+Learn more about these WCAG 2 resources from [WCAG 2 Guidance Documents](@@).

-### Translations
+## Translations

 Authorized Translations and unofficial translations of WCAG 2 are listed in [[WCAG 2 Translations]](/standards-guidelines/wcag/translations/).

-### Technical document format

-The WCAG, Techniques, and Understanding documents follow the W3C format for technical reports, which has several sections at the beginning, including links to different versions, editors, abstract, and status.

-### Supplemental guidance {#supplement}

-Supplemental guidance provides additional information beyond what is required in WCAG 2.
-"Making Content Usable for People with Cognitive and Learning Disabilities" helps you increase accessibility for people with cognitive and learning disabilities.
-It is introduced in [Supplemental Guidance: Content Usable](/cognitive/#supplemental-guidance-content-usable).

 ## WCAG 2.0 is ISO/IEC 40500 {#iso}